Does God have you in a season of waiting? Would you like to know why? Here are five possible reasons you’re still in a season of waiting.

 So today, I’m sharing with you five reasons you might be in a season of waiting.

 Are you in a season of waiting?
-What do you do when God says nothing in response to your questions?
-Why does God say, “Wait”? #Thrive Click To Tweet
+What do you do when God says, "Wait" or even nothing in response to your questions?
+Here are five possible reasons you're still in a season of waiting. #ThrivingInChrist #LiveYielded Click To Tweet

 But for you, O LORD, do I wait; it is you, O Lord my God, who will answer.
 Psalm 38:15 ESV